Making a difference for our customers

 Understanding how our customers think and feel about the services we provide helps us focus our improvements on the things that matter most to them.
 We’re now working with Transport Focus to develop further surveys tailored to specific customer groups, including walkers, cyclists and horse riders.
 We’ll use these surveys to measure our success in meeting the needs of all road users.

-"Logistics and coach businesses rack up huge mileages on motorways and major A-roads, so it’s important that Highways England knows what they think.
+"Logistics and coach businesses rack up huge mileages on motorways and major A-roads, so it’s important that National Highways knows what they think.
 The Logistics and Coach Survey gives a clear view of what these businesses think they do well and where they need to improve.
-We’ll work with Highways England to ensure it uses this feedback to bring about positive changes for these businesses."Anthony Smith, Chief Executive, Transport Focus
+We’ll work with National Highways to ensure it uses this feedback to bring about positive changes for these businesses."Anthony Smith, Chief Executive, Transport Focus

 Background